Rendeverance/toolfunnel/README.md

 ## The problem

+Toolfunnel is designed to solve multiple issues in one package :)

 The Model Context Protocol (MCP) lets an AI agent call tools from many servers.
 But every connected server dumps **all** of its tool schemas into the model's context on every turn.
 Connect a handful of rich MCP servers and you've spent thousands of tokens describing tools the agent won't use this turn - slower, costlier, noisier.

 Similarly, working with AI I found myself generating many many tools, some of which I wanted to use with different AI workflows, some I didnt, and I didnt want to keep setting them up, I also didnt wish to keep many different setups for different workflows.
-Therefore ToolFunnel was born so that all of my multi-use tools and common MCP servers can be in one place, with any workflow, and I can easily select which I want to use with whatever workflow.
-You can also change or add tools during a session with simple toggles in the UI.
-I also wanted to wire up and test an MCP *live*, in the running session, without resetting the CLI or restarting anything - and have its tools show up in the tools list straight away; ToolFunnel does exactly that.
+Therefore ToolFunnel was born so that all of my multi-use tools and common MCP servers can be in one place, with any workflow, and I can easily select which I want to use with whatever workflow and even change or add tools during a session with simple toggles in the UI.
+You can also wanted to wire up and test MCPs *live*, in the running session, without resetting the CLI or restarting anything - and have its tools show up in the tools list straight away; ToolFunnel does exactly that.

 Often also, there's also no consistent way to **govern** what an agent may run: hooks and policies live in the *host* (a specific CLI or otherwise), so they don't travel when you switch clients - with ToolFunnel, this is easy because your hooks travel with the tools - it can become your one swiss-army knife for many different workflows.

-Finally, I didnt want to audit huge numbers of dependencies - a personal choice, yes - so I wanted something that could be audited quickly and easily.
+Additionally, I wanted an easy and consistent way to package my own tools and create new MCP servers from other tools, whatever language they were written in.
+FastMCP could do that, but not everything is written in python.
+I also  didnt want to audit huge numbers of dependencies - a personal choice, yes - so I wanted something that could be audited quickly and easily.

+Finally, when the MCP chenges were announced as breaking changes, it became apparent this would eventually break a lot of MCP servers and / or clients out there, many of which might not be actively maintained.
+Not only that but changing MCP protocol generations takes time and might take considerable effort depending on the complexity of the server - therefore I added a quick, simple single command tool that allows ToolFunnel to wrap and MCP and easily translate between new and legacy protocols - quick, low effort, maximom gain.

-At the time of writing, I have 14 MCP tools and 93 local tools all accessed through toolfunnel, gated as required.
+At the time of writing, I have 14 MCP tools and 98 local tools all accessed through toolfunnel, gated as required.

 ## What ToolFunnel does